Drug Submissions for Generic Drug Products

 If a drug is subject to both the LCA Program and the Reference Drug Program, the lowest maximum reimbursement amount applies.

 Pan-Canadian Pharmaceutical Alliance (pCPA) Generic Initiatives

 Tiered Pricing Framework

-The Canadian Generic Pharmaceutical Association, British Columbia, and other participating provinces and territories reached an agreement on a Tiered Pricing Framework for generic drugs.
-BC PharmaCare implements this framework in its generic drug pricing process where possible.
-Tiered pricing does not supersede existing PharmaCare regulation and policies, such as the LCA Program MALP.
+In 2014, the Canadian Generic Pharmaceutical Association (CGPA) and the pan-Canadian Pharmaceutical Alliance (pCPA), of which B.C. is a member, reached an agreement on a Tiered Pricing Framework (TPF) for generic drugs.
+BC PharmaCare implements the TPF in its generic drug pricing process where possible.
+Tiered pricing does not supersede existing PharmaCare regulation and policies, such as the MALP.

 Tiered pricing is applied to certain LCA categories based on the number of competitors in that LCA category.